History of professional baseball in Milwaukee: 1999–2003: Building Miller Park

 The Brewers made renovations to Miller Park before the 2006 campaign, adding both LED scoreboards from Daktronics, a company in Brookings, South Dakota, in left field and on the second-tier of the stadium, as well as a picnic area in right field, shortening the distance of the right-field fence.
 The picnic area was an immediate hit and sold out for the season before the year began.

-Miller Park also features another fan favorite, The Racing Sausages, in a race of five costumed mascots, held before the bottom of the sixth inning.
+The ballpark has featured another fan favorite, The Racing Sausages, in a race of five costumed mascots, held before the bottom of the sixth inning.

 While the Brewers' new park was a hit, the club itself was not successful playing in it, as the Brewers finished the season even worse than their previous seasons, going 68–94 in their first season at Miller Park.
 The Brewers finished 2002 even worse, finishing with a dismal 56–106 record, 41 games out of first place, the worst record in franchise history.

 In 2003, the Brewers hired Doug Melvin as general manager, who in turn brought in Ned Yost, coach with the Atlanta Braves and a former member of the 1982 American League Champion Brewers, as manager.
 Though the Brewers only went 68–94 in 2003, the Brewers did raise hopes with a winning record in August during the season.